jacobkers/Loeff-Kerssemakers-et-al-AutoStepFinder/README.md

 3 Equal contribution
 4 Correspondence: C.Joo@tudelft.nl (CJ), C.Dekker@tudelft.nl (CD)

-SUMMARY
-Single-molecule techniques allow the visualization of the molecular dynamics of nucleic acids and proteins with high spatio-temporal resolution, for example a motor protein stepping along DNA.
-Valuable kinetic information of biomolecules can be obtained when the discrete states within single-molecule time trajectories are determined.
-Here we present a fast, automated, and bias-free step-detection method, AutoStepfinder, that we developed to determine steps in large datasets without requiring prior knowledge on the noise contributions, distribution, and location of steps.
-The analysis is based on a series of partition events that minimize the difference between the data and the fit.
-A dual-pass strategy determines the optimal fit and allows AutoStepfinder to detect steps of a wide variety of sizes.
-We demonstrate successful step detection for a broad variety of experimental traces.
-The user-friendly interface and the automated detection of AutoStepfinder provides a robust analysis procedure that enables anyone without programming knowledge to generate step fits and informative plots in less than an hour.

 HIGHLIGHTS
 •	Fast, automated, and bias-free detection of steps within single-molecule trajectories.
 •	Robust step detection without any prior knowledge on the data.